Zelenskyy invites Poland's leaders to border to resolve farmers' protest affecting flow of weapons

+Meanwhile, Polish authorities voiced concern after slogans appeared at the protests praising Russian President Vladimir Putin and his war against Ukraine.

-The border blockade is hampering the shipment of weapons to Ukrainian soldiers, Ukrainian President Volodymyr Zelenskyy said on social media.
-He hoped the border meeting could happen before the two-year anniversary of Russia's invasion of Ukraine on Saturday.
+Ukrainian President Volodymyr Zelenskyy said on social media he hoped the proposed border meeting for him, Polish Prime Minister Donald Tusk and a European Union representative could happen before the two-year anniversary of Russia's invasion of Ukraine on Saturday.

-Poland’s Foreign Ministry said it believed that extreme groups were trying to take over the farmers’ protest movement “perhaps under the influence of Russian agents.”
+"This is national security," Zelenskyy said.
+“I am ready to be at the border with our government.”

 Poland, a member of NATO and the European Union, has been a staunch supporter of Ukraine since Russia launched its full-scale invasion on Feb.
 24, 2022, accepting unlimited numbers of refugees and providing Ukraine with weaponry.